Daniel Brühl: Reception and acting style

+Advertising

+In 2020, Brühl became a CUPRA ambassador, launching the CUPRA Leon e-HYBRID as the brand's first plug-in hybrid model.
+In May 2021, he introduced its first 100% electric model— the CUPRA Born.
+For a 2023 collaboration of fashion brands The Elder Statesman and Zegna, he appeared in an advertising campaign.
+In 2025, he featured in a Montblanc commercial directed by Wes Anderson.

 Public image

 Brühl is referred to as the "golden boy of German film" and the "undisputed ruler of the European acting elite" by The Gentleman's Journal on its May/June 2017 cover.
 He is also regarded as the most recognizable German actor to emerge since the country's reunification.
 He graced the GQ Germany cover issue in December 2015 and was the recipient of the GQ Film National Award at the 2015 GQ Men of the Year Awards.
 He also headlined Esquire Spain, Esquire Germany, and Men's Health Best Fashion magazine, and featured in Esquire UK.
 He shot a Vogue and GQ Germany advert with his wife too.
-He became a CUPRA ambassador in December 2020, launching the CUPRA Leon e-HYBRID as the brand's first plug-in hybrid model.
-In May 2021, he introduced its first 100% electric model— the CUPRA Born.

 In February 2017, he was honoured by the French government at the Berlin International Film Festival and awarded the Chevalier de l'Ordre des Arts et des Lettres for his 'major contribution to the influence of film culture in France, Germany, Europe and the world, making him a Knight of the Order of Arts and Literature.
 He was offered membership in the Academy of Motion Picture Arts and Sciences in June 2017 to vote for the Oscars.
 In October 2018, Brühl accompanied Germany's Federal President Frank-Walter Steinmeier and his wife Elke Büdenbender during their visit to Spain.